dmwm/CMSKubernetes/kubernetes/monitoring/services/ha/README.md

 victoria-metrics   NodePort    10.254.182.246   <none>        8428:30428/TCP,4242:30242/TCP   20d
 ```

-### Availability nodes
+### Availability zones
 [CERN Availability Zone](https://clouddocs.web.cern.ch/containers/tutorials/nodegroups.html#availability-zone)
-provides node allocation in three different CERN zones, zone-a, zone-b and zone-c.
+provides nodes allocation in three different CERN zones, zone-a, zone-b and zone-c.
-By default cluster is created randomly in a zone since
+By default cluster is created randomly in specific zone since
 openstack will pick a zone oportunistically.
 The following rules applies:

-1. when a cluster created without AZ, openstack will pick a zone oportunistically.
+1. when a cluster created without Availability Zone (AZ),
+openstack will pick a zone oportunistically.
 Could be any zone.

 2. when you create a cluster with `--labels availability_zone=foo`,
 all nodes of default master and default worker will be in foo